soumiknafiulferdous/Multi-threaded-Group-Chat-Server/README.md

 # Multithreaded Group Chat Server

-In this programs, a group chatting system is implemented where multiple clients can join the server and can chat together like in a chat-group (think of facebook messenger group).
+A group chatting system is implemented where multiple clients can join the server and can chat together like in a chat-group (think of facebook messenger group).

 When the user run the server, server will wait until a client request comes.
 When we run a client program, this client request will go to the server and the server will create a new thread for this client.
 So the server can handle multiple clients by using different threads for each client.